NEET Application Form 2020 - Correction Window (Re-opened), Dates, How to make Changes

 Class 10 details and Class 12 details (Marksheet, certificate, school details etc)

-A photo-identity proof like Aadhaar Card number, Passport Number, ration card number, bank account or any other valid Govt. identity number
+Class 12 Roll number issued by the Board/Election Card (EPIC No.), Passport Number, ration card number, bank account or any other valid Govt. identity number

-Scanned images of passport sized photograph, and signature and other documents (if applicable).
-Details given in the table below
+Scanned images of passport-sized photograph, and signature and other documents (if applicable).
+Details are given in the table below

 Credit/Debit card or Net Banking details (for online payment)